Spatial-Angular Attention Network for Light Field Reconstruction: Further Analysis

-\textbf{Spatial-angular attention map.} We visualize additional attention maps on scenes with large disparity and non-Lambertian effect as shown in Fig. \ref{fig:att_map1}.
-We demonstrate the spatial-angular attention on a scene with large disparities in Fig. \ref{fig:att_map1}(a).
-In this case, the disparity between neighbouring views are about 16 pixels.
-Due to the spatial downsampling in the SAA-Net, the disparity of the light field (feature map) fed to the SAAM is about 4 pixels, see the top left figure in Fig. \ref{fig:att_map1}(a).
-Part of the attention map $M'(x_0,s_0,x_1,s_1), s_0=1, s_1=1,2,3$ is visualized in the bottom of Fig. \ref{fig:att_map1}(a).
-We can clearly see the the response moves from $R(A,A)$ at the positon $M'(13,1,13,1)$ to $R(A,A'')$ at the position $M'(13,1,5,1)$ along the angular dimension.
+We visualize four additional attention maps (before the softmax function) on scenes with small disparity, large disparity, occlusion and non-Lambertian effect, as shown in Fig. \ref{fig:att_map1}. \wgc{The first case (Fig. \ref{fig:att_map1}(a)) shows a scene with a relatively small disparity (about 7 pixels).
+Due to the spatial downsampling operation in the MSR structure, the disparity of the light field features in the SAAM is about 1.75 pixels, as shown in the top left figure in Fig. \ref{fig:att_map1}(a).
+Three sub-maps $M'(x_0,s_0,x_1,s_1), s_0=2, s_1=1,2,3$ are shown in the bottom of Fig. \ref{fig:att_map1}(a), which visualize the correspondence captured by the attention mechanism.
+As we can see, the response with the highest value moves from $R(P_A',P_A)$ at position $M'(11,2,12,1)$ to $R(P_A',P_A'')$ at position $M'(11,2,9,3)$ along the angular dimension.
+In addition, the attention map also shows a high response value $R(P_A',P_B)$ at position $M'(11,2,13,1)$ due to the fractional disparity.
+This indicates that the proposed SAAM has potential to capture a correspondence with sub-pixel accuracy.}

+In the second case (Fig. \ref{fig:att_map1}(b)), we demonstrate the spatial-angular attention on a scene with a large disparity (about 16 pixels).
+The spatial downsampling operation in the MSR structure reduces the disparity to 4 pixels.
+The response in the attention map moves from $R(P_A',P_A)$ at position $M'(10,2,14,1)$ to $R(P_A',P_A'')$ at position $M'(10,2,6,3)$ along the angular dimension. \wgc{Although the SAAM only applies $1\times1\times1$ convolutions before the attention, it is capable to capture correspondence with large displacement.}

+\wgc{Fig. \ref{fig:att_map1}(c) visualize the attention map of a scene with a complex occlusion structure (\textit{Mannequin} in the MPI Light Field Archive~\cite{kiran2017towards}).
+The background white board is occluded by the foreground leaves (please refer to the sub-aperture image of the second row in Fig. \ref{fig:ablation}).
+As shown by the demonstrated attention map in Fig. \ref{fig:att_map1}(c), the SAAM fails to capture a correct correspondence because of the occlusion.
+The highest response value is $R(P_A',P_B)$ at position $M'(8,2,10,1)$, which is also a background point like $P_A$.
+However, the SAAM also generate a considerable response $R(P_A',P_A)$ at position $M'(8,2,8,1)$, which we speculate is inferred from other non-occluded background points.}

-Fig. \ref{fig:att_map1}(b) demonstrates the spatial-angular attention on a scene with non-Lambertian effect.
-In this case, the positional relation of the corresponding points $B$, $B'$ and $B''$ does not follow their depth, as clearly shown in the top right figure of Fig. \ref{fig:att_map1}(b).
-We visualize part of the attention map $M'(x_0,s_0,x_1,s_1), s_0=3, s_1=1,2,3$ in the bottom of Fig. \ref{fig:att_map1}(b).
-The result shows that the proposed SAAM is able to catch the correspondences even for regions with non-Lambertian effects.
+The fourth case in Fig. \ref{fig:att_map1}(d) demonstrates the spatial-angular attention on a scene with non-Lambertian effect.
+In this case, the positional relation between the corresponding points $P_A$, $P_A'$ and $P_A''$ does not follow \wgc{a clear depth cue}, as clearly shown in the top right figure of Fig. \ref{fig:att_map1}(d). \wgc{Analogously, the responses do not follow a regular disparity pattern along the angular dimension, as visualized by the at the bottom of Fig. \ref{fig:att_map1}(d).} This result shows that the proposed SAAM is able to catch the correspondences even for regions with non-Lambertian effects.